-(Reflects IRS Mileage Rate as of 7/1/2022)
+(Reflects IRS Mileage Rate as of 1/1/23)

 Priests are encouraged to use a combined "Business Expense Account".
 The purpose of this account is to reduce the amount of taxable compensation reported on the priest's Form W-2.
 This account combines the car allowance and education/retreat allowance into one business expense account and replaces the individual car and education/retreat allowances.
 It is meant to cover not only business auto, education and retreat expenses, but also other business and professional expenses.
-As such, it is more flexible than the two individual allowances in covering more types of business and professional expenses while reducing taxable income.
-(Other business and professional expenses would include such items as subscriptions, books and personal vestments, etc.)
+As such, it is more flexible than the two individual allowances in covering more types of business and professional expenses would include such items as subscriptions, books and personal vestments, etc.)

-1. The priest may be reimbursed by the parish, after submitting proper documentation, up to the maximum annual limit of \$9,912 for one site and \$11,652 for more than one site.
+1. The priest may be reimbursed by the parish, after submitting proper documentation, up to the maximum annual limit of \$10,320 for one site and \$12,144 for more than one site.
 Since these reimbursements are for business expenses, they are not taxable.

 - 2. With the passing of the Tax Cuts and Jobs Act of 2017, unreimbursed business expenses are no longer allowed as an itemized deduction in 2018 and going forward.
 By using a Business Expense Account, the reimbursed expenses are excluded from income for both income and self-employment tax purposes. - 3.
-Ministry related expenses in excess of \$9,912 for priests with one site or \$11,652 for priests with more than one site, and not reimbursed by the parish, no longer qualify as a deduction for federal income tax purposes on Schedule A Itemized Deductions.
+Ministry related expenses in excess of \$10,320 for priests with one site or \$12,144 for priests with more than one site, and not reimbursed by the parish, no longer qualify as a deduction for federal income tax purposes on Schedule A Itemized Deductions.
 However, they remain 100% deductible when calculating self-employment tax on Schedule SE Self-Employment Tax of the priest's income tax return but must be properly documented. - 4.
 Instead of the priest paying for the expenses and being reimbursed, the parish may pay these expenses directly to the vendor (up to the limited amounts). - 5.
 Any amount not spent under the annual limit cannot be paid to the priest.
 Doing so will make all expenses paid under the Business Expense Account reportable and taxable to the priest.